brianr747/platform/README.md

 good enough for a casual user, and is useful for debugging and unit testing.

 No meta-data support until the SQL interface is attacked.

+(Note: Starting with sqlite3, since that is installed with Python.
+Will worry about compatability with other SQL formats later.)

 *Dynamic Loading*